CatalinCraciun2002/NNFS_Adaptation/README.md

 final layer.
 The training and validation data consist of 500 images loaded from each class(from the train folder) , which sum up to 5000 total images, of which 4500 for training and 500 for validation.
+In the following image the qualitative results of the 2 models can be seen.

 ![extracted_feature](Micelanous/FashionMnistComparison.png)
 *White - True label*\
 *Yellow - Keras Model Prediction*\
 *Red - Custom-made Model Prediction*

-For testing the model, I load 100 more images from each class (this time from the test folder) and then make the predictions for both the custom-made model and the keras.
-For this task the final accuracies are 74.60% for the custom-made model and 82.15% for the keras model, both of which show the capacity of the models to learn relevant information from the data and make competent predictions on the test images.
-In the image above are shown some of these predictions.
+For testing the model, 100 more images are loaded from each class (this time from the test folder) and then the predictions for both the custom-made model and the keras are made.
+For this task
+the final accuracies are 74.60% for the custom-made model and 82.15% for the keras model, both of which show the capacity of the models to learn relevant information from the data and make competent predictions on the test images.